Lump Sum Allowances

 The calculation for the ‘lifetime allowance previously used amount’ has caused HMRC some problems for people with primary protection and some of the legislation is in fact still outstanding.
 It is however our understanding that final legislation will reflect how the lifetime allowance was calculated immediately before 6 April 2024.

-That means you do not compare the percentage of lifetime allowance used against the final lifetime allowance of £1,073,100 but instead follow the pre-6 April 2024 calculation method to work out the value of the previously used amount as follows:
+That means you do not compare the percentage of lifetime allowance used against the final lifetime allowance of £1,073,100.
+Instead follow the pre-6 April 2024 calculation method to work out the value of the previously used amount as follows:

 Step 2.
 Adjust each previous benefit value using the formula CSLA/PSLA- CSLA is £1.5m